 Outstanding high school students may be admitted to the University while still enrolled

-in high school, in any of the following categories, if they meet the stated requirements.
+in high school, if they meet University admission requirements.

 Immediately following the freshman year in high school, students may be enrolled in

-University courses that carry corresponding levels of high school credit if they meet
+University courses that carry corresponding levels of high school credit during the

-terms.
-Students may take up to seven hours in the summer term and nine hours in fall
+requirements.
+Students may enroll in up to seven hours in the Summer term and nine

-or spring.
-They receive a reduced rate of tuition.
+hours in Fall or Spring terms.
+Dual Enrollment students receive a reduced rate of

-Students having the approval of their high school principal may "skip'' the senior
+Students having the approval of their high school principal may "skip'' their senior

-year of school and register as full-time students.
-These students may be eligible
+year of high school and enroll as full-time students at the University.
+These students

-to receive their high school diploma from their home high school after successfully
+may be eligible to receive their high school diploma from their home high school after

-To be admitted as a Full-Time Enrollment Student, a student:
+To be admitted as an Early Enrollment Full-Time Enrollment Student, a prospective

 - must have completed the junior year of high school,